CINCINNATI PARKS’

 The Green Cincinnati Plan from the Office of Environment and Sustainability calls for the city to reach 40% tree canopy coverage.
 The Cincinnati Parks' Fall ReLeaf program gives Cincinnati homeowners and CPS schools trees to accomplish this goal.

-Thanks to the support of many generous donors, including MadTree Brewing, Dynegy, and the Cincinnati Parks Foundation, homeowners can plant their free trees anywhere in their yards where the tree can thrive.
+Thanks to the support of many generous donors, including MadTree Brewing, Dynegy and the Cincinnati Parks Foundation, homeowners can plant their free trees anywhere in their yards where the tree can thrive.
 This support also provides the trees to Cincinnati property owners at no cost.
+Each year, this program plants 1,000 new trees throughout the city.

 If you have further questions, please call the Park Board Administration office at (513) 357-2604 or email [email protected].